AdobeDocs/workfront.fr-FR/help/quicksilver/manage-work/projects/create-and-manage-templates/attach-template-to-project.md

   </tr>
   <tr>
    <td role="rowheader">Access level configurations</td>
-   <td> <p>Edit access to Projects </p> <p>For information about project access, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-projects.md" class="MCXref xref">Grant access to projects</a>.</p> <p>View access to&nbsp;Templates</p> <p>For information about template permissions, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/share-a-template.md" class="MCXref xref">Share a template</a>. </p> <p>For information about template access, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-templates.md" class="MCXref xref">Grant access to templates</a>.</p> <p>Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
+   <td> <p>Edit access to Projects </p> <p>For information about project access, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-projects.md" class="MCXref xref">Grant access to projects</a>.</p> <p>View access to Templates</p> <p>For information about template permissions, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/share-a-template.md" class="MCXref xref">Share a template</a>. </p> <p>For information about template access, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-templates.md" class="MCXref xref">Grant access to templates</a>.</p> <p>Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
 For information on how a Workfront administrator can modify your access level, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create and modify custom access levels</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Object permissions</td>